bibendovsky/bstone/README.md

   Minimum height: `240`
   Default height: `480`

+* `--vid_refresh_rate value`
+  Specifies refresh rate in the exclusive fullscreen mode.
+  Minimum value: `0`
+  Maximum value: `1000`
+  Default value: `0`

+* `--vid_window_mode value`
+  Specifies a window mode.
+  Values:
+    - `windowed` - run the game inside a window which does not cover whole screen.
+    - `fullscreen` - run the game in exclusive fullscreen window.
+    - `fake_fullscreen` - run the game in fake fullscreen window.

+  Default: `windowed`

 * `--vid_x offset`
   Sets a horizontal offset from the left side of the desktop screen.
   Applicable for positionable window only.